jcm0905/CS544/README.md

 - `l`, `--listen`: Address for server to listen on
 - `p`, `--port`: Port number for server to listen on

-Run these commands for client and server for more information about these command line arguments:
+For more information about these command line arguments, run these commands for the client side and server side:

-Client:
+Client Side:
 ```sh
 python3 file_transfer.py client -h
 ```

-Server:
+Server Side:
 ```sh
 python3 file_transfer.py server -h
 ```